WangHewei16/DMCNet-for-Video-Engagement-Understanding/README.md

 With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript:

-> S. Batra, H. Wang, A. Nag, P. Brodeur, M. Checkley, A. Klinkert, and S. Dev, DMCNet: Diversified Model Combination Network for Understanding Engagement from Video Screengrabs, *under review*, 2022.
+> S. Batra, H. Wang, A. Nag, P. Brodeur, M. Checkley, A. Klinkert, and S. Dev, DMCNet: Diversified Model Combination Network for Understanding Engagement from Video Screengrabs, *Systems and Soft Computing*, 2022.

 Please cite the above paper if you intent to use whole/part of the code.
 This code is only for academic and research purposes.